Know Your Stuff 28

 Here are a few options you can use.
 You may want to do a few of the steps, or just the first one.

-Detecting the Presence of MDMA
+Detecting the presence of MDMA

 You can start with a basic reagent test that will turn black if MDMA is present in your sample.
 You can use one of three reagents for this: Marquis, Mandelin or Mecke.
 All these reagents will turn a dark colour, either black or dark brown, blue, or purple for the presence of MDMA.
 Check the bottle for details.

 If you don’t get a dark colour, the colour chart will show you what your substance may be.
-Synthetic cathinones are one of the most likely substitutes for MDMA- these often turn a yellow, orange, or light brown colour.
+Synthetic cathinones are one of the most likely substitutes for MDMA - these often turn a yellow, orange, or light brown colour.

-Marquis and Mandelin tests showing presence of MDMA
+Marquis and Mandelin tests showing presence of MDMA with dark colour change and bubbling

 Differentiating between MDMA and MDA